rmjarvis/TreeCorr/docs/field.rst

     - `KField` holds both counts of objects and the mean "kappa" of those objects.
       It is used for correlations with a K in the name, including `KKCorrelation`, `NKCorrelation`, `KGCorrelation`, and `KKKCorrelation`.
-    - `SimpleField` is a different base class, which packages the information in a list rather than a tree.
-Its subclasses, `NSimpleField`, `GSimpleField`, and `KSimpleField`, are used instead of the regular `Field` types when doing ``pairwise`` correlations.

 Typically, one would not create any of these objects directly, but would instead use Catalog methods `getNField`, `getGField`, `getKField`.
 Or indeed, usually, one